-02 Aug Surveillance or Stalking – When can you use that recording in parenting matters?
+02 Aug When can you use private recording in parenting matters?

 Under the Surveillance Devices Act 2007 (NSW) recording a private conversation without consent is ordinarily illegal in NSW.
 However, in Family Court matters the Court has discretion to permit evidence by way of recordings in some circumstances.